CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 A “connected” car refers to any infotainment in-dash system that can send and receive updated information wirelessly via the internet.
 These systems usually have touch screens and offer voice control, but they vary widely in terms of capabilities and support for smartphone apps.
 Each automaker offers its own system, and there are often several different infotainment systems within a single car line.

 In the past, the primary differentiator between infotainment systems has been whether the car has its own built-in cellular connection or relies on the driver’s smartphone to connect to the internet.
 However, as updated mapping and other software in the car have become more important, more automakers are including what they call “wireless modems” (meaning a cellular data connection).
-Many analysts predict that, within the next two years, most new cars will be connected.
+Many analysts predict that most new cars will be connected within the next two years.

-Connected cars with built-in wireless connections can take advantage of options such as the ability to start or unlock the vehicle from anywhere, track teenage drivers and enable anti-theft features, such as remotely stopping a stolen car.
+Connected cars with built-in wireless connections can take advantage of options such as starting or unlocking the vehicle from anywhere, tracking teenage drivers and enabling anti-theft features, such as remotely stopping a stolen car.

 Connected car systems no longer automatically include onboard navigation systems.
 With free smartphone-based navigation programs, which are continually updated, companies like Mitsubishi have moved away from such expensive options, instead allowing new owners to display navigation information from their phones on the car’s in-dash display.

-Nevertheless, built-in navigation systems have the advantage of working even when there’s no cellular coverage.
-And higher-resolution built-in nav-systems are necessary for future semiautonomous and fully autonomous driving features, so smartphone apps will not completely replace such services.
+Nevertheless, built-in navigation systems can work even when there’s no cellular coverage.
+And higher-resolution built-in nav systems are necessary for future semiautonomous and fully autonomous driving features, so smartphone apps will not completely replace such services.

 Android Auto is Google’s answer to CarPlay and boasts many of the same features, such as navigation and voice control, as well as a wider array of apps, all of which are available on the dashboard screen when an Android phone is connected.
 Android Auto also now offers the wildly popular Waze live traffic and navigation program.